adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 The idea of abstractions are good, the idea of several abstractions AKA a library is also good.
 But if that library is monolithic in nature, context-less, lacks feature detection and feature testing, leans on polyfills and doesn **not** expose a dynamic API, then ultimately you are unable to Progressively Enhance the Javascript portion of your application and your users will suffer for it.

-At the very least, it is beneficial to be able to spot a bad script or library, one that doesn't even attempt to degrade gracefully in the face of danger.
+At the very least, it is beneficial to be able to spot a bad script (or library), one that doesn't even attempt to degrade gracefully in the face of danger.

 ## How do I build a library like this?

-Explaining the details of how to build a library that conforms to the above rules is worthy of an article in it's own right, something that Peter Michaux did, in 2008 no less.
+Explaining the details of how to build a library that conforms to the above rules is worthy of an article in it's own right, something that Peter Michaux did in 2008, no less.

-Whilst I don't wish to repeat that article it might be worth a quick example, one that shows that this technique is not a drag on new browsers and cutting edge development.
-Quite the opposite, Progressive Enhancement actually makes it easy to "drop support" for say IE6 without actually dropping support &mdash; they just get the degraded experience.
+I don't wish to repeat Peter's article, but it might be worth providing a little taster in how to go about doing this.

+This example will also demonstrate that Progressive Enhancement is not a drag in the way of "having to support old irrelevant browsers", quite the opposite in-fact.
+The meaning of "dropping support for..." changes to "degrades gracefully in..." and you get the appropriate cut off for your project.

-	// library namespace
+	// library.js
 	var lib = {};

-	// short form - see Peter's article for isHostMethod etc if(document.documentElement.classList.add) {
+	// Note: use isHostMethod - Peter's article covers this if(document.documentElement.classList.add) {
 		lib.addClass = function(el, className) {
 			return el.classList.add(className);
 		};
 	}

-And then usage of it:
+And then the calling application code looks like:

+	// app.js
 	if(lib.addClass) {
 		// some application that must provide the ability to add a class to an element in order to provide the enhanced experience

 	}

-Notice, that this application only enhances where browsers support `classList` which generally speaking are cutting edge browsers, don't bother with IE6, give those guys the degraded experience.
+Notice, that this application only enhances where the browser supports `classList` which generally speaking are cutting edge browsers, meaning that this application will degrade in IE6, IE7, IE8 and IE9.
+That's not a problem though, they will just get the degraded *core* experience.
+If you wanted to support those browsers, something completely doable then you would add another fork:

+	// library.js
+	var lib = {};

+	// Note: use isHostMethod - Peter's article covers this if(document.documentElement.classList.add) {
+		lib.addClass = function(el, className) {
+			return el.classList.add(className);
+		};
+	} else if(typeof html.className === "string") {
+		lib.addClass = function(el, className) {
+			var re;
+			if (!el.className) {
+				el.className = className;
+			} else {
+				re = new RegExp('(^|\\s)' + className + '(\\s|$)');
+				if (!re.test(el.className)) {
+					el.className += ' ' + className;
+				}
+			}
+		}
+	}

+You just added support for older browsers without changing your application code which is very useful.
+You can equally drop support in the future by deleting that fork, or even both forks if some new even better way of adding a class comes out.
+This way you get the benefit of a faster leaner function or library.

 ## Conclusion